uma-dev/spring-boot-notes/notes.md

 Uniquely identify a project also known as GAV.
 - Group ID (name of company, conventionally in reverse domain name)
 - Artifact ID (name of the project)
-- Version **Optional but highly recommended** (specific release version, if its under active development, use -SNAPSHOT )
+- Version **Optional but highly recommended** (specific release version, if its under active development, use -SNAPSHOT.
+Some packages doesn't need a version since they )

 ### Dependencies coordinates